ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 ### 5. cumbia-epics.

-If you rely on the Epics control system, please install this module as follows:
+The *cumbia-epics* module can be installed as follows:

 > cd ../cumbia-epics